DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI: CONCLUSION

 \section{CONCLUSION}

-In this paper, we introduce DialogStudio, a unified and diverse collection of 80 dialogue datasets, retaining their original information.
-Utilizing DialogStudio, we developed the DialogOhana models, demonstrating superior performance in both zero-shot and few-shot learning scenarios.
-We release both DialogStudio and DialogOhana to foster transparency and support research into datasets, tasks, and pre-training models for conversational AI.
+In this study, we have introduced DialogStudio, a comprehensive collection that aggregates more than 80 diverse dialogue datasets while preserving their original information.
+This aggregation not only represents a significant leap towards consolidating dialogues from varied sources but also offers a rich tapestry of conversational patterns, intents, and structures, capturing the nuances and richness of human interaction.
+Utilizing DialogStudio, we developed corresponding models, demonstrating superior performance in both zero-shot and few-shot learning scenarios.
+In the spirit of open research and advancing the field, we are committed to releasing DialogStudio to the broader research community.